MegEngine/MegCC/yolox_example/README.md

 ./yolox_test yolox_s.tiny --input=dog.jpg --output=<your_output_image>
 ```

-3. copy `your_output_image` back to your local machine, the result is showed in the image
+3. copy `your_output_image` back to your local machine, the result is shown in the image

 ## result example
 origin：